configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 Black Friday is coming and we want to offer a special discount to our users.

 #### Goal
-The deals should be available only at midnight on Black Friday.
+The deals should become available at midnight on Black Friday.
 We want to make sure that the users can't access the deals before that.

 #### Solution
 Let's use the AFTER comparator to check whether the current time is after midnight on Black Friday.